P2P File Sharing: What it is and what it’s for

 What are the Components of P2P File Sharing?

 This means that you’re not getting the information you need from a server, but you’re getting it from other computers, just like what you’re using.
-So, when you download a file in this manner, you then become a source which other people can connect to to get the same file that you got.
+So, when you download a file in this manner, you become the source where other people can connect in order to get the same file that you got.
 In essence, everyone who becomes a part of this process acts as both a client and a server.
 The more people that connect to others in this method, the bigger the P2P network such as Bittorent becomes.

 P2P File Sharing Terms to take note of: